kiat/codeAssist/docs/Linux_Documentation.md

 Backend is hosted at `localhost:5001`

 ### Notes:
-Ensured that backend container is run as a non-root user, with no admin capabilities, and no way to increase the amount of privileges that it has Removed the port for postgres (no longer exposed) Created a network that all the containers can communicate with each other on Added gunicorn and removed the volumes the backend normally use for development
+Ensured that backend container is run as a non-root user Created a separate user to execute postgres commands on instead of root user Ensured that only services hosted on the local machine and communicate with the database via pg_hba.conf Changed credentials for postgres superuser and added for the separate user and put them under a sha_256 scheme Removed the port for postgres (no longer exposed) Created a network that all the containers can communicate with each other on Added gunicorn